When you buy something through one of the links on our site, we may earn an affiliate commission.

 For these reasons we picked it as the best sport climbing shoe available today.
 It is pricey, though, which may well be its only con.

 There is no women’s version of the Genius yet, so for climbers looking for a top women’s sport climbing shoe we recommend the La Sportiva Miura Women’s.
-For more women’s options, take a look at the above list of best sport climbing shoes.

 Best Bouldering Shoe: La Sportiva Solution